 Policy 1-2.3.1: Single-Family Residential.
 This Future Land Use Map designation is designed to indicate areas to be developed for single-family residential uses and the compatible zoning districts for such future land use designation are the R-1AAA, R-1AA, R-1A and PURD zoning districts.
 The residential uses intended for these areas include single-family detached housing, accessory units and attached townhouse units.
 The overall density range shall be up to five (5) dwelling units (DUs) per acre except in the approved PURD areas where the density of single-family, zero lot line or townhouse development maybe increased to eight (8) DUs to the acre but is mediated by the provision of readily useable open space areas.
-The maximum floor area ratio shall be set at 0.40 (40%) for properties less than 12,500 sf and 0.35 (35%) for properties over 12,500 sf with a 0.03 (3%) allowance for attic areas0.38 (38%) with the potential bonus of 5% to reach a maximum of 0.43 (43%) upon satisfaction of meeting design incentives and shall include the floor area of above grade, attached and unattached garages.
+The maximum floor area ratio shall be 0.40 (40%) for properties less than 12,500 sf and 0.35 (35%) for properties over 12,500 sf with a 0.03 (3%) allowance for attic areas upon satisfaction of meeting design incentives and shall include the floor area of above grade, attached and unattached garages.